jewelsofthought/neshama/site/posts/judaica/about_light.md

 ---

-[^1]: “Commentary on Ezekiel’s Chariot,” p.
+[^1]: "Commentary on Ezekiel's Chariot," p.
 3; see sources cited and discussed by Farber on pp. 78 n.
 12, 80 n.
 1.